Zigelzi/gdtv-ball-launcher/README.md

 Player should feel like person who is able to recognise their emotions and use them as their advantage to solve problems in the game and in their life.

+The player experience is relaxing, thought provoking, cheerful and smart.

 ### Core audience

 Primary audience is persons who haven't played much games, have mobile phone available and want to play some casual but thought provoking game in 3 - 15 minute sessions.